-Q: Will IEP classes be online for the fall 2020 semester?
+Q: Will IEP classes be online for the Spring 2021 semester?

 NC State has emergency resources available to under-resourced students affected by COVID-19.
 Visit Pack Essentials for more information.